 tag, not YouTube videos or similar.

 When you think about it, it’s not correct or efficient because such a video will play when it is outside the Viewport, i.e., outside the area where the user is currently viewing at the given moment.
-It would be right to stop playing all the videos unless they are within the current user’s viewport for the sake of optimization and better frontend performance.

 The isInViewPort.js Library

-Searching for a solution led me to the lightweight jQuery library (or plugin) that can tell us whether a specific element is currently in the Viewport, called isInViewport.js.
+Searching for a solution led me to the lightweight jQuery library (or plugin) that can tell us whether a specific element is currently in the viewport, called isInViewport.js.

 $( 'selector:in-viewport' )